u Chart in Excel

 - Then click on the QI Macros menu, Control Charts, then u chart.

-- QI Macros will all of the math and draw the u chart for you.
+- QI Macros will do all the math and draw the u chart for you.
 QI Macros will also turn any unstable points or conditions on the u chart red.
 These should be investigated.

 Example of a u chart created using QI Macros for Excel